 Dr. Mons, who is board certified in both otolaryngology and facial plastic surgery, prefers treating diseases of the head and neck with a two-pronged approach.
 First, he removes the cancer, and then, whenever possible and appropriate, he rebuilds parts of the jaw, nose, sinuses or tongue in the same operation, often with living bone grafts from the patient.
-For example, in treating stage I sinus cancer patient Margery Gadd, Dr. Mons removed her sinuses and part of her upper jaw along with the cancer.
-With his training to perform two surgeries in one, he also rebuilt her facial features in the same operation.

 Learn more about how Dr. Mons helped other patients battling head and neck cancer, and learn more about how reconstructive microsurgery is used to help patients.